mishakessler/mishakessler/README.md

 #### My Passion

-In addition to my day-to-day grind, you'll often find me advocating for mental health and suicide prevention, whether that's [speaking at events](https://www.youtube.com/watch?v=yksozo9dUKg) or [with journalists](https://talk.crisisnow.com/behavioral-healthcare-must-be-accessible-to-students/), guiding [policies](https://napolitano.house.gov/media/press-releases/napolitano-katko-hold-transforming-crisis-mental-health-care-briefing), [programs](https://www.sixftover.org/), and [research](https://www.apa.org/depression-guideline/guideline.pdf), [coauthoring op-eds](https://www.azcentral.com/story/opinion/op-ed/2018/06/14/suicide-attempt-depression-lessons/700134002/) and [recommendations for the improvement of crisis intervention services](https://omh.ny.gov/omhweb/resources/publications/suicide-prevention-task-force-report.pdf), [summiting mountains to fundraise for suicide prevention](https://www.facebook.com/donate/1450068458422007/1473012369672974/), or just by personally helping individuals to find the help that's right for them.
+In addition to my day-to-day grind, you'll often find me advocating for mental health and suicide prevention, whether that's [speaking at events][speaking at events] or [with journalists][with journalists], guiding [policies][policies], [programs][programs], and [clinical research][clinical research], [coauthoring op-eds][coauthoring op-eds] and [recommendations for the improvement of crisis intervention services][recommendations for the improvement of crisis intervention services], [summiting mountains to fundraise for suicide prevention][summiting mountains to fundraise for suicide prevention], or just by personally helping individuals to find the help that's right for them.

 #### My Career Vision